Project-Vyre/another-create-wiki/docs/wiki_content/docs_materials/materials.md

 Pre-Nether obtainable, non-renewable.
 {: .fs-4 .fw-300 }

 Like the others, grab as much of it as possible!
-It is used to make brass ingots.
+It is required to make brass ingots.

 {: .note}
 Pssst, Crushing Wheel refinement would like to speak to you.